Samreay/ChainConsumer/doc/chain_api.rst

 the chains fed in.

 * :func:`chainconsumer.ChainConsumer.add_chain` - Add a chain!
+* :func:`chainconsumer.ChainConsumer.add_marker` - Add a marker!
+* :func:`chainconsumer.ChainConsumer.add_covariance` - Add a Gaussian to the mix.
 * :func:`chainconsumer.ChainConsumer.divide_chain` - Split a chain into multiple chains to inspect each walk.
 * :func:`chainconsumer.ChainConsumer.remove_chain` - Remove a chain.
 * :func:`chainconsumer.ChainConsumer.configure` - Configure ChainConsumer.